ap1495/Adobe-Coding-Exercise/README.md

 # Libraries:
 - PySpark
 - Dagster
+- Dagit
 - Pytest

 # To run this application:
-- Run: python3 main.py <-path of file to be processed->
+- Run: python3 main.py <- path of file to be processed ->

 # To run the test suite:
 - Run: python3 -m pytest app/

+# To view the pipeline execution on Dagit UI:
+- Run: dagit -f <- path of the pipeline file ->